sulaimantok/DSC-MEET20/M4/README.md

 gcloud app deploy
 ```

-2. Launch your browser to view the app at https://myproject.REGION_ID.r.appspot.com
+2. Launch your browser to view the app at https://myproject.southeast1-a.r.appspot.com

 note: in this case "myproject" is project ID, you can change with own project ID
+, and "southeast1-a" is Region

 ```
 gcloud app browse